Child Custody Lawyer Philadelphia

 However, it is possible that someone challenges your natural right to the custody of your child.
 These situations can quickly become complicated.
-You may need additional assistance to truly get the outcome that you feel is best for your child or children or fight for your right to care for them.
+You may need additional family law assistance from a custody lawyer to truly get the outcome that you feel is best for your child or children or fight for your right to care for them.

-It is our job at Velter Yurovsky Zoftis Sokolson, LLC to ensure that your rights as a parent or guardian to both your child’s physical custody and legal custody are not unjustly restricted, limited, or stripped from you.
-Our experienced Bucks County Child Custody lawyers are prepared to guide you through your legal options as a parent/guardian so that you can feel safe in knowing that you were appropriately represented and defended.
+The law office of Velter Yurovsky Zoftis Sokolson, LLC, ensures that your rights to both physical custody and legal custody for your child are not unjustly limited or revoked.
+Our experienced Philadelphia Child Custody Lawyers are prepared to guide you through your legal options as a parent/guardian.
+We want you to feel safe in knowing that you were appropriately represented and defended.

 There are many reasons that parents or guardians file for custody, with the most frequent being Divorce.
-While there are other reasons for pursuing custodial rights, including disputes between unmarried couples who have children, the process is often complicated and the results limited.
-At Velter Yurovsky Zoftis Sokolson, LLC, we strive to make a complicated process easier.
+While there are other reasons for pursuing custodial rights, including disputes between unmarried couples who have children.
+This process is often complicated, and the results are limited.
+At the Philadelphia law firm of Velter Yurovsky Zoftis Sokolson, LLC, our family law attorney will strive to make a complicated process easier.

 Parents and guardians almost always vie for custody with the goal of creating the best possible environment for the child or children.
 However, the possibilities through the courts are typically limited to two overall agreements: sole custody and joint custody.

 Meanwhile, joint custody is a legal agreement between both parents that characterizes what each parent or guardian is responsible for.
-While it appears more amicable, a breach in the agreement could lead to a review of the case and conditions and overturn the agreement, creating the possibility for one parent to revise the agreement with more leverage or even pursue sole custody.
+While it appears more amicable, a breach in the agreement could lead to a review of the case and conditions and overturn the agreement.
+This can create the possibility for one parent to revise the agreement with more leverage or even pursue sole custody.

 Do not let the choice be made for you.
 There is nothing more important than your child or children, and our dedicated lawyers understand that.
-Should you or someone you know be pursuing child custody or fighting in a child custody battle, the best possible outcome can only be achieved if you are surrounded by the best possible support.
-Contact a lawyer at Velter Yurovsky Zoftis Sokolson, LLC for a free consultation today by dialing (215) 969-3004.
+Should you or someone you know be pursuing Child Custody or fighting in a Child Custody battle?
+The best possible outcome can only be achieved if you are surrounded by the best possible support.
+Contact a Philadelphia, PA lawyer at Velter Yurovsky Zoftis Sokolson, LLC, for a free consultation today by dialing (215) 969-3004.

 © 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.